lagoproject/lagoproject.net/docs/activities/detectors.md

 Most of the secondary particules of these cascades are photons (about 90%).
 A good property of WCD is the fact they can detect photons through their conversion in the water volume.
 This makes WCD good GRB detectors.

 What one would expect is that WCD would see an increase in the photon flux when a GRB occurs.
 It is not easy to detect since there is a continuous high background of particles entering the WCD, but this is the challenge LAGO will try to overcome.

+## Gamma Ray Bursts

+[GRB](../blog/posts/grb.md) The most violent events in the Universe.

+## Solar Physics

+[Solar Physics](../blog/posts/solar.md) Understanding the solar activity and its impact on Cosmic Rays.